cwschultz88/wumpus_deep_reinforcement_learning/README.md

 Future improvements to the code:
   - Stream line wumpus game code - taking too long to play a game
+  - Instead of outputting the Q score from the network, output the best action the agent should take.
+This would decrease the amount of calls the code needs to make to the Deep Network.
+This was suggested in the publication above and the follow-up Nature article.
   - Apply convolutions to the deep Q network
   - Make the input into the deep Q network recurrent